gitnacho/docs/docs/ui/ng-components/ng-Chart/Axes/labels.md

 All axes have properties which provide various customization options for the labels:

-* {% typedoc_link classes:CartesianAxis,member:labelTextColor%} - Determines the color of the axis' labels.
+* {% typedoc_link classes:CartesianAxis,member:labelTextColor %} - Determines the color of the axis' labels.
-* {% typedoc_link classes:CartesianAxis,member:labelSize%} - Determines the text size of the axis' labels.
+* {% typedoc_link classes:CartesianAxis,member:labelSize %} - Determines the text size of the axis' labels.
-* {% typedoc_link classes:CartesianAxis,member:labelFormat%} - Determines the format used to display the axis' labels.
+* {% typedoc_link classes:CartesianAxis,member:labelFormat %} - Determines the format used to display the axis' labels.
 For example to format values to one symbol after decimal point and append the text `seconds`, you can use the following format: `%.1f seconds`.
-* {% typedoc_link classes:CartesianAxis,member:labelMargin%} - Determines the margin for the labels.
+* {% typedoc_link classes:CartesianAxis,member:labelMargin %} - Determines the margin for the labels.
 The margin is a single number value and determines the number of device independent pixels between a label and its corresponding axis tick.
-* {% typedoc_link classes:CartesianAxis,member:labelRotationAngle%} - Determines the angle of rotation for labels.
-Used only when *labelFitMode* property has a value of {% typedoc_link enums:ChartAxisLabelFitMode,member:Rotate%}.
+* {% typedoc_link classes:CartesianAxis,member:labelRotationAngle %} - Determines the angle of rotation for labels.
+Used only when *labelFitMode* property has a value of {% typedoc_link enums:ChartAxisLabelFitMode,member:Rotate %}.
-* {% typedoc_link classes:CartesianAxis,member:labelFitMode%} - Determines the strategy used in attempt to fit the labels.
-The default value is {% typedoc_link enums:ChartAxisLabelFitMode,member:None%} which means the labels are positioned on single line but there are {% typedoc_link enums:ChartAxisLabelFitMode,member:Multiline%} and {% typedoc_link enums:ChartAxisLabelFitMode,member:Rotate%} options too.
+* {% typedoc_link classes:CartesianAxis,member:labelFitMode %} - Determines the strategy used in attempt to fit the labels.
+The default value is {% typedoc_link enums:ChartAxisLabelFitMode,member:None %} which means the labels are positioned on single line but there are {% typedoc_link enums:ChartAxisLabelFitMode,member:Multiline %} and {% typedoc_link enums:ChartAxisLabelFitMode,member:Rotate %} options too.
-* {% typedoc_link classes:CartesianAxis,member:labelLayoutMode%} - Determines the layout mode for axis labels.
-With this property you can position labels in the {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Inner%} or {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Outer%} side of chart.
+* {% typedoc_link classes:CartesianAxis,member:labelLayoutMode %} - Determines the layout mode for axis labels.
+With this property you can position labels in the {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Inner %} or {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Outer %} side of chart.

 ## Styling with CSS